kobotoolbox/devdocs/docs/_articles/kpi-frontend-development-troubleshooting.md

 EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'
 ```

-After that you will see the email content in your logs (so either `./run.py --logs` or through docker).
-You can click the activation link through there.
+After that you will see the email content in your logs (e.g. `./run.py -cf logs -f kpi`) for both email activation and password reset emails.
+You can click the link from the logs.

 ### JS out of memory